Growing Vegetables in Containers

 Container and Raised Bed Vegetable Gardening

 Growing Vegetables in Containers is a great way for anyone to grow their own crisp vegetables regardless of space allowances.
-Container vegetable gardens can be big or small; indoors or out; one plant or many.

 Many common vegetables such as greens, tomatoes, peppers, cucumbers, and even root vegetables can be easily grown in containers.